lucarv/connfac-lab/LAB 2.1/README.md

 # LAB 2.1: Lambda Architecture Batch Layer

 In LAB 1 we have explored IoT Hub, which is Azure's IoT Cloud Ingestion Service.
 As we have learned, IoT Hub is a message queue with routing capabilities, and so far we have received telemetry and have not done anything with it.
 We will now add to our lambda architecture by creating a batch layer.
+(Note that this is a very simplified batch layer, with very rudimentsr pre-compute and storage for the master dataset)

 ![](images/batch.png)